vaidikpatil5/majour-1/readme.md

 - Ask natural language questions about the content
 - AI-powered answers using Groq's Llama 3.3 model
 - Vector search with FAISS for efficient retrieval
-- Two interfaces: Custom Flask UI and Gradio web app
+- Custom Flask UI for web-based interaction
 - Stateless processing with per-query file handling

 ## Setup